tamouse/FeM-AccessibilityWorkshopWithJonKuperman/README.md

   * [WebAIM WebAIMs WCAG 2.0 Checklist - for HTML documents](http://webaim.org/standards/wcag/checklist)
 	this is the checklist Jon is going through in the workshop.

+### Turning on devtools experimental things in Chrome

+- Type `about://flags` in the address bar
+- Enable Developer Tools experiments
+- **Restart** the browser

 ## From the chatroom